quintans/es-cqrs-bank-transfer/README.md

 This project is a way to play around with event sourcing and CQRS.
 Here I followed the more complex path, where I tried to have an architecture to handle a high throughput.
-In a future project I will make it as simple as possible, reusing many of the things developed here.

 This project has several moving pieces
 * Account Service: the right side of things.
 This writes into the event store.